Mateus-Redivo/Mateus-Redivo/README.md

 ### <div align="center">I'm Mateus, a student at UEMG - Passos</div>

-- 🔭 I’m currently on the fifth period of information systems
+- 🔭 I’m currently on the seventh period of information systems

-- 🌱 I’m currently learning C language, Java, Python and SQL
+- 🌱 I’m currently learning C language, JavaScript, and SQL

 - ❓ Ask me about anything